voucherly/voucherly-docs/docs/guides/use-cases/ecommerce/index.md

         To enable this process, set the `isAutoConfirm` parameter to `false` when creating the Payment.
 This instructs Voucherly to authorize the amount on the customer’s card without capturing it immediately.

         :::warning
-        If no value is specified, the default behavior defined in **Configurazione merchant > Checkout > Contabilizzazione automatica**  will be applied.
+        If no value is specified, the default behavior defined in **Attività > Checkout > Contabilizzazione automatica**  will be applied.
         :::

         To confirm a payment, you can use either the Dashboard or the [Confirm Payment API](/api/webapi/confirm-payment).